Aarchana/riyamalushte.github.io/_testing/02-genesis.md

 {% include msgend.html %}

 {% include msgaltstart.html %}
-Now, something which has "Test" in it…"Test Drive" of vehicles.
+Now, something which has "Test" in it…<b>"Test Drive"</b> of vehicles.
 Even though we are more or less pre-decided about the brand and model, but we still take a test drive.
 Needless to say, we end up testing some of the features of the vehicle for sure.
 {% include msgaltend.html %}

 {% include msgstart.html %}